 • Avoiding certain places, people, or situations because they trigger something you can't quite name

-Your potential isn't defined
+Your potential isn't defined by your past experiences.

 How trauma-informed treatment works